Skip to main content

 4. Node is cordoned and drained (respecting PDBs)

-5. After drain completes (or timeout), instance is stopped
+5. After drain completes (or timeout):

 Tuning Scale-Down Timing